Mid Pennine Way - Accommodation & Resources

 The grand finale along the very best preserved and restored section of Hadrian's Wall lies ahead.
 The Hadrian's Wall bus calls at several spots along the way, including Walltown, the Milecastle Inn, Once Brewed, Vindolanda and Housesteads.

 From Greenhead the path soon crosses into the Northumberland National Park, as it leads to Walltown Quarry, with the nearby museum.
 There follows a superb section of the wall above Walltown Crags.
 Beyond the remains of the Infantry fort at Great Chesters the path reaches the Cawfields Quarry park site, with the Milecastle Inn and the Hadrian's Wall Campsite and Bunkhouse nearby.
-After crossing the high point at Winshield Crags, the road can be followed a short way down to Once Brewed, where The Sill - Landscape Discovery Centre and Youth Hostel - are currently being built, with the popular Twice Brewed Inn nearby.
+After crossing the high point at Winshield Crags, the road can be followed a short way down to Once Brewed, where The Sill - Landscape Discovery Centre and Youth Hostel - is situated, with the popular Twice Brewed Inn nearby.
 There's B&B accommodation at Vallum Lodge and there are also B&B options north of the wall at Saughy Rigg Farm and Gibbs Hill Farm.

 Finally there's the best preserved Roman Fort in England at Housesteads, with a small museum and gift shop.
 The Mid Pennine Way ends here, where you might catch the Hadrian's Wall bus, otherwise there's a further 3 mile walk to Bardon Mill.
 This small Northumberland village has a mainline railway station connecting to Carlisle or Newcastle.
 There are also plenty of buses.
 The Pottery and the Village Store & Tearoom are popular village centre spots.
 The Bowes Hotel offers food and accommodation, and there's some good B&B accommodation too.